Ratan-jeet/Restrained-Dominating-Sets-of-Cyclic-Graph/README.md

-"RDP_algo.cpp"  is a brute force approach to compute the RDP of any unlabelled graph
-input:
-n,k where n is number of vertex in graph, and k is number of edges in graph enter k vertex pair for each edge (if there are 4 vertex then they are 0,1,2,3)
+"RDP_algo.cpp"  is a brute force approach to compute the RDP of any unlabelled graph "Input:" n,k where n is number of vertex in graph, and k is number of edges in graph enter k vertex pair for each edge (if there are 4 vertex then they are 0,1,2,3).
-output: Restrained domination polynmial of input graph
+"Output:" Restrained domination polynmial of input graph.